 Use this hub for AIPGF Foundation, AIPGF Practitioner, and AIPM when your study path is AI governance or AI-enabled project work.

-Use this hub for PRINCE2 Foundation, PRINCE2 Practitioner, and PRINCE2 Agile Version 2 when your exam path is method-heavy and control-focused rather than PMI-based.
+Use this hub for PRINCE2, PRINCE2 Agile, P3O, and MSP when your exam path is method-heavy, governance-focused, or programme-office oriented.

-Use this guide if your exam lane is Scaled Agile and you need alignment, cadence, value-stream, and enterprise-flow reasoning.
+Use this hub if your exam lane is Scaled Agile and you need Leading SAFe, SAFe Scrum Master, or SAFe POPM reasoning around alignment, cadence, value streams, and flow.

-Use this hub for PSM I, PSM-AI Essentials, and PSPO-AI Essentials when strict Scrum or AI-in-product/Scrum judgment is the target.
+Use this hub for PSM I, PSM II, PSPO I, PSM-AI Essentials, and PSPO-AI Essentials when strict Scrum or AI-in-product/Scrum judgment is the target.

 Use this hub for Certified ScrumMaster when you want a lighter Scrum-certification path with clear empiricism and servant-leadership framing.